Lake Sopa

-Sope Lake (Liqeni i Sopes) is the largest natural mountain lake in Albania.
+Sope Lake (Liqeni i Sopes) is a lake in Albania.
+It is the largest natural mountain lake in Albania.

 Sope Lake is located on the southern slopes of the Mali i Lopës with a surface elevation of 1734 m.
 The maximum length of the lake is about 880 m and the maximum width of it is about 730 m.
 The lake has a surface area of 29 ha.